ttbarnes/tbp/README.md

 - [Yeoman (grunt, bower)] (http://yeoman.io)

 ##Installation
-1) Fork a copy of the app to your machine
+1) Fork a copy to your machine

 2) Install the dependancies: